carterfyi/rendevousolutions/README.md

     e) Language-Transcending infrastrucutre: CI/CD / Github Actions, Artifacts, Containers, Project Management

 ## Solutions
-Solutions & their respective puzzles will be linked here from the `/src/solutions` folder.
+Solutions & their respective puzzles will be linked here from the `/solutions` folders.